-- The main "head bar" and brace together with the side intrusion bars must be one continuous welded frame, constructed according to Diagram 6.2A and must be solidly attached to the vehicle frame.
-(Refer 6.9: Plate Joints) - The "head bar" hoop must be braced from its highest point with one bar, preferably two, to a major structural member to form a tripod.
+The main head bar and brace together with the side intrusion bars must be one continuous welded frame, constructed according to the diagram above and must be solidly attached to the vehicle frame.
+(See Section 4.3: Plate Joints)

+The "head bar" hoop must be braced from its highest point with one bar, preferably two, to a major structural member to form a tripod.